makovich/dotfiles/vim/.vim/pack/plugins/start/vim-lsp-settings/README.md

 \}
 ```

-Or put `.vim-lsp-settings/settings.json` on your project root directory.
+Or put `.vim-lsp-settings/settings.json` in your project root directory.

 ```json
 {